 A group of professionals looks at the banding document and agrees which band matches the child's needs best.
 This team includes:

 - any specialist professionals who know the child

-This could happen when the EHC plan is first written, or at the annual review.
+This could happen when the EHC plan is first written, or at the review for your EHC plan.